cfabiolongo/EAD-CogBot/README.md

 ### Testing agent from shell (AD)

-Sentence can be procesesd also outside chatbot environment, by using *proc(X)* (X=sentence).
+Sentence can be processed also outside chatbot environment, by using *proc(X)* (X=sentence).
 In any case, assertions must end with "." and questions must end with "?".
 Every other text will be processed by the LLM.

 ```sh